 It’s important to keep in mind that different companies have different approval policies.
 For instance, Transamerica is not one of the companies that offer approval within 24 hours; it is more likely to take between two and four weeks because they will order a report from your doctor.
-This doesn’t mean if you have a pre-existing illness you will not be approved; in fact, quite the opposite is possible.
+It is possible, with pre-exisisting conditions, that you will still be approved.

 No Exam Life Insurance for Seniors in 24 Hours or Less

-Why you should Consider a Senior Life Insurance Policy
+Why You Should Consider a Life Insurance Policy

 As medical technology and our knowledge of the human body increase people are living longer and longer.
 While this may seem like a reason to not purchase a policy, the truth is that having some sort of life insurance in place will make it much easier on our children and grandchildren when we do pass away.

 The financial obligations of a funeral and burial expenses make it vital that we look out for our offspring by having at least a final expense policy and preferably a policy that has some sort of long term care insurance attached.

 Even if you are looking at life insurance at age 62 and are not retired yet these are the options you will want to be aware of.

 Before you apply for any kind of life insurance coverage, it’s vital that you calculate what your life insurance needs are and how much money your policy should be worth so the family will have complete protection in case something unexpected happened.

 Many components go into deciding how large of life insurance plan that you’ll need, and buying too little coverage could leave your family with thousands of dollars of debts and no money to pay off any of those expenses.

 Number crunching is key when calculating the face value needs of your life insurance policy.
 You want to make sure any debt and expense can be covered and paid off with the total value.